Ho2bes/holbertonschool-printf/README.md

 ![**Flowchart of our code**](https://github.com/Ho2bes/boom/blob/main/Flowchart%20printf%202.jpg)

 ## 🚀 About Us
-**T. GUERIN and N. BRAULT DOMINGO** are two students at Holberton School, the best school in the world.
+**T. GUERIN and N. B. DOMINGO** are two students at Holberton School, the best school in the world.

 ## Credits